Jerry Shively

-Jerry Shively is an American politician and educator who served as a member of the Idaho House of Representatives for the 33rd district from 2008 to 2010.
+Jerry Shively is an American educator and politician who served as a member of the Idaho House of Representatives for the 33rd district from 2008 to 2010.
 After serving for one term, Shively was defeated by Republican Jeff Thompson.

 Education

 Shively earned a Bachelor of Arts degree and Master of Education in music education from the University of Idaho.

 Career

-Prior to entering politics, Shively worked as a music teacher at Idaho Falls High School.
-He later became music coordinator of the Idaho Falls School System before retiring.
-Shively has worked as a member of the staff of St. Paul's United Methodist Church in Idaho Falls, Idaho.
+Prior to entering politics, Shively worked as a music teacher in Idaho Falls, Idaho at Idaho Falls High School and Skyline High School.
+He later became music coordinator of the city school district before retiring.
+Shively also served as a member of the staff of St. Paul's United Methodist Church in Idaho Falls.